Page 7 of 82

 • What’s New in Public Law

-—Yacine Ben Chaabane Mousli, Research Assistant, Institut Michel Villey, Panthéon-Assas University In this weekly feature, I-CONnect publishes a curated reading list of developments in public law.
+–Yacine Ben Chaabane Mousli, Institut Michel Villey, Panthéon-Assas University In this weekly feature, I-CONnect publishes a curated reading list of developments in public law.
 “Developments” may include a selection of links to news, high court decisions, new or recent scholarly books and articles, and blog posts from around the public law blogosphere.

 • What’s New in Public Law

-—Wilson Seraine da Silva Neto, Master in Constitutional Law at the Faculty of Law, University of Coimbra – Portugal.
-Lawyer.
-In this weekly feature, I-CONnect publishes a curated reading list of developments in public law.
-“Developments” may include a selection of links to news, high court decisions, new or recent scholarly books and articles, and…
+—Wilson Seraine da Silva Neto, PhD Candidate in Economic Law at the Faculty of Law, University of Coimbra In this weekly feature, I-CONnect publishes a curated reading list of developments in public law.
+“Developments” may include a selection of links to news, high court decisions, new or recent scholarly books and articles, and blog posts…